 A Future Professional who is NOT maintaining at least a 90% attendance rate will be placed on Institutional Warning status until the next Institutional Check Point.
 A schedule will be created for the Future Professional to attend makeup hours to improve their attendance.
-Any Future Professional who does not improve their attendance rate by the following Scheduled Institutional Check Point may be dropped from the program with an automatic right to appeal.
+Any Future Professional who does not significantly improve their attendance rate by the following Scheduled Institutional Check Point will be given the right to appeal and may be withdrawn from the program.